Updated January 2023

-Temperatures have started to drop and winter is officially here.
-The elements of the cold introduce barriers for workers in the construction industry that can hinder performance and productivity on the job site while also posing a risk to one’s health and safety.
-X3’s #1 goal is to make sure that you have the tools and knowledge to be prepared for the elements that may effect your performance or put your safety at risk.
+When the temperatures drop, the elements of the cold introduce barriers for construction workers that can hinder performance and productivity on the job.
+They can also pose a risk to one’s health and safety.
+X3’s #1 goal is to make sure that you have the tools and knowledge to be prepared for the elements that may affect your performance or put your safety at risk.
 Below are five great ways for tradesmen to stay warm on construction job sites.

 1. Layers, Layers, & More Layers

+Did we say layers?
 One of the most common ways to stay warm is by simply layering clothing.
-The standard of layering is to have 3 types of layers; base layer, middle layer, and an outer layer.
+The standard of layering is to have 3 types of layers; a base layer, a middle layer, and an outer layer.
 This layering strategy is proven to help keep you warm through the harshest of environments.